siddharthgada/British-Airways-Data-Science-Job-Simulation/README.md

 Results:
   - Model Accuracy: 85%
-  - Top Features: Purchase Lead (Time between the purchase and departure)
+  - Top Feature: Purchase Lead (Time between the purchase and departure)
   - Created a PowerPoint slide to present results and business implications for manager

   📊 Technologies Used: